JiriHoffmann/react-native-clusterer/README.md

 # Example

 Check out the example folder for a fully functional example and speed comparisons.
-An android make sure to update AndroidManifest.xml with com.google.android.geo.API_KEY meta data in order for Google Maps to work.
+On android make sure to update AndroidManifest.xml with com.google.android.geo.API_KEY meta data in order for Google Maps to work.

 # Usage

 This library provides three different ways to use Supercluster based on your needs:

-- [**useClusterer**](#useclusterer): Hook for most hassle free implementation.
+- [**useClusterer**](#useclusterer): Hook for most hassle-free implementation.
 - [**Clusterer**](#Clusterer): React Native component.
 - [**Supercluster**](#Supercluster): Class for custom functionality.

 If you are looking for a JS drag-and-drop replacement to speed up point clustering, you should be aware of some caveats:

 - Currently supported Point properties are `null`, `boolean`, `number`, `string`.
 The rest will be discarded when the supercluster is created.
 If you need to store other properties you can always turn them into a JSON.
-- The [`destroy()`](#destroy) method has to be called every time Supercluster instance is discarted. `useClusterer` and `Cluster` will take care of this for you.
+- The [`destroy()`](#destroy) method has to be called every time Supercluster instance is discarded. `useClusterer` and `Cluster` will take care of this for you.
 - Missing `Map/reduce` functionality.

 # useClusterer